JeongHyunJin/AISFM3.0/README.md

 ## Citation

-If you use the AISFMs (ver.
-3) in your research, please consider citing our paper.
+If you use the AISFMs in your research, please consider citing our paper.

+* AISFMs (ver.
+3)

     TBD